 Are you interested in studying in the United States?
-Since 1993, the immigration attorneys at NPZ Law Group, have helped individuals apply for academic visas and begin their studies.
+Since 1993, the immigration attorneys at NPZ Law Group, have helped individuals apply for an academic visa and begin their studies.
 We have a firm understanding of the variety of temporary visas available to students and green card options available to academics with strong qualifications.
 We can discuss all of the options with you, including the F visa, J visa, H-1B visa and EB-1 and EB-2 green cards.

 Our law firm has a reputation for legal excellence and an unsurpassed level of client service.
 We have a solid understanding of the paths available to students and other academics interested in studying, teaching, researching or performing other academic tasks in the U.S.